stephenslab/gtexresults/README.md

 We use a docker container to facilitate reproducing our computational experiments and analysis procedures.
-Here is the [docker file](workflows/Dockerfile) of how the container is configured.
-Note that it is based on another docker image [gaow/lab-base](https://hub.docker.com/r/gaow/lab-base), which is based on [rocker/rbase](https://hub.docker.com/r/rocker/r-base).
+Here is the [docker file](workflows/Dockerfile) showing how the container is configured.
+Note that it is built on top of another docker image [gaow/lab-base](https://hub.docker.com/r/gaow/lab-base), which is based on [rocker/rbase](https://hub.docker.com/r/rocker/r-base).